 We also counsel and defend companies undergoing monitorships.
 Our extensive monitorship experience enables us to bring unique value to clients by providing rare global insight into internal compliance programs and the challenges they face.
 For example, our work on the Siemens, Statoil and Alliance One monitorships required company-wide analysis of all facets of anti-corruption compliance.
 Importantly, because all of our work on compliance monitorships (including making detailed recommendations) was reviewed by the U.S. government, we know what prosecutors' and regulators' expectations are for all of the various facets of a corporate compliance program.

 Our deep experience has led to Gibson Dunn being repeatedly ranked in Band 1 for its FCPA practice in both Chambers Global and Chambers USA.
-In Chambers Global 2017 and Chambers USA 2016 our firm alone was ranked in Band 1.
-In 2016 we were the only firm ranked in Band 1 for FCPA for the same year in both publications.
+In Chambers Global 2017, Chambers USA 2017 and Chambers USA 2016 our firm alone was ranked in Band 1.
 Our overall experience has also led Chambers Global in 2017, 2016, 2015 and 2014 to rank Gibson Dunn among the leading anti-corruption practices in the world.
 Global-wide, in 2017 the publication called us a "U.S. firm renowned for its global capabilities, channeled through stronghold practices in key jurisdictions around the world," Chambers Asia Pacific 2017 highlighted our "[l]eading white-collar practice with significant experience acting on internal and government investigations across the region," which is "[a]ble to draw on [an] extensive global network and in-house proficiency in Mandarin and Cantonese language for interviews and document analysis."
 The publication has recognized our team as having "[d]eep experience in handling FCPA, AML, trade control and securities issues."
 Gibson Dunn's anti-corruption and investigations practice is also ranked Band 1 in Chambers Asia Pacific.